meshplay/meshplay/docs/pages/guides/configuration-management/creating-a-meshplay-design.md

 ### From a template

-Another way to create a Meshery design is to use an already curated template.
-You can either import designs that others have published and made available for public use or clone patterns from the Meshery Catalog.
+Another way to create a Meshplay design is to use an already curated template.
+You can either import designs that others have published and made available for public use or clone patterns from the Meshplay Catalog.

 #### Importing published designs